 Why You'll Love Salsa Macha

 Salsa macha is a smoky, spicy, deeply flavorful Mexican condiment made from dried chiles, garlic, nuts, and seeds toasted in oil and blended with vinegar and salt.
-It's crunchy, complex, and endlessly versatile-a pantry staple that instantly upgrades anything it touches.
+It's crunchy, complex, and keeps in the fridge for weeks, so it's worth making a full jar.

 Tips and Tricks